bjoluc/cubase-mcu-midiremote/readme.md

 - The global "Solo" LED and the "Solo Defeat" button don't light up when a channel is in solo mode – no host value available
 - Channel visibility presets do not yet affect channel assignments since the `MixerBankZone` of the MIDI Remote API doesn't respect channel visibility presets (["`.setFollowVisibility()` is a teaser for future updates"](https://forums.steinberg.net/t/820531/2)).
 - The function buttons F1-F8 can only have one assignment per button, no matter whether "Shift" is held or not ("Shift" activates a sub page and the Mapping Assistant doesn't consider sub pages)
-- When controlling under-the-cursor values, the encoder's LED ring is not updated to single-dot mode but remains in whatever mode the currently active encoder assignment demands (blocked by https://forums.steinberg.net/t/831123).
+- When in mouse value control mode, the encoder's LED ring is not updated to single-dot mode but remains in whatever mode the currently active encoder assignment demands (blocked by https://forums.steinberg.net/t/831123).

 ## Supplementary Remarks for Individual Scripts

 <details>
-<summary>X-Touch One</summary>
+<summary>Behringer X-Touch One</summary>

 - The X-Touch One script does not provide a `devices` config option.
 If you want to use an X-Touch One with an extender, please use the X-Touch One script and the X-Touch script separately.
 - The X-Touch One does not have encoder assign buttons.
 To make up for this, the F1 and F2 buttons are mapped to cycle through the following encoder assignments: